Pre Engagement Preparation

 Items to Avoid:

-Glitter makeup
+Glitter makeup/clothing

 Tan lines that will be evident.
 (Shoulders, sunglass lines, legs, wrist from wearing a watch etc.)